landrzejewski/k8s/04 - Pods.md

 kubectl get pods -o wide
 ```

-The wide output adds NODE, NOMINATED NODE, and READINESS GATES columns.
+The wide output adds NODE, NOMINATED NODE, IP, and READINESS GATES columns.
 The NODE column shows which node the Pod is running on, essential for troubleshooting node-specific issues.
 The IP column displays the Pod's cluster IP address, useful for direct network troubleshooting or when configuring services manually.

 Understanding Pod status values requires knowing what each status indicates about the Pod's state.
 The Pending status means the Pod has been accepted but isn't running yet, often due to image pulling or resource constraints.
 ContainerCreating indicates active container setup, including volume mounting and network configuration.
 Running means at least one container is active, though others might be failing.
 Completed indicates successful termination of all containers, typical for batch jobs.
 Error or Failed indicates at least one container terminated with an error.